Career Overview

 - Analyze user requirements for computer hardware

-- Research, design, develop and integrate computer and telecommunications hardware, such as microprocessors, integrated circuit boards and semiconductor lasers
+- Design, develop, test and integrate computer and telecommunications hardware, such as microprocessors, integrated circuit boards and semiconductor lasers

 - Supervise, inspect and provide design support during the manufacturing, installation and implementation of computer and telecommunications hardware

-- Establish and maintain relationships with suppliers and clients, and may lead and co-ordinate teams of engineers, technologists, technicians and drafters in the design and development of computer and telecommunications hardware
+- May lead and co-ordinate teams of engineers, technologists, technicians and drafters

 Network system and data communication engineers: